 Congress has also considered efforts to scale back the program through budgets cuts at the federal level in recent years, in attempts to balance the federal budget and reduce to national deficit.
 Learn more about Federal Funding.

 The “Affordable Care Act” (ACA) passed in 2010, provided for significant changes to the Medicaid program.
 It created several new initiatives and opportunities for states under traditional Medicaid.
 It also provided for the single largest expansion of the program in its history.
 Learn more about Medicaid & Health Reform or the Medicaid Expansion.
+As the number of people eligible for Medicaid grows, HRSA continues to work toward increased coordination between Medicaid and the Ryan White Program.

 AAHIVM’s Advocacy Efforts